-Welcome to Narcissistic Abuse recovery, a place where the only people who survive and thrive resist the urge to minimize.
+Welcome to Narcissistic Abuse recovery, a place where the only people who survive and thrive must resist the urge to minimize.

 The “Denial Trap” is one narcissistic people love to use all the time while gaslighting their victims into questioning their own memories, heart, intelligence, and even sanity after they have been openly caught doing something nefarious.